Paddy Lacey

-Patrick Sean Lacey (born 16 March 1993) is an English footballer who plays as a midfielder for Warrington Rylands 1906.
-He played in the Football League for Accrington Stanley.
-He is also a boxer.
+Patrick Sean Lacey (born 16 March 1993) is an English footballer who plays as a midfielder for Cymru North side Flint Town United.
+He made eleven appearances in the Football League for Accrington Stanley.
+Lacey has since also competed in boxing, with his debut fight occurring in October 2021.

 Football career

 Early career

 Lacey started his career in the academy of Tranmere Rovers, before joining Manchester United, where he played alongside players such as Ravel Morrison and Jesse Lingard.
 After a month with Manchester United, he was given the chance to join Liverpool, the club he had supported as a child, and took up this offer.

-Professional
+Bradford City

-In July 2011 he joined Bradford City on a one-year deal following his release from Sheffield Wednesday, during his time at Bradford he had loan spells at Southport and Vauxhall Motors, after failing to break into first team he left the club.
+On 8 July 2011, Lacey signed for EFL League Two club Bradford City on a one-year deal following his release from Sheffield Wednesday.
+During his time at Bradford he had loan spells at Southport and Vauxhall Motors, before agreeing to depart the club by mutual consent on 31 January 2012.

+Accrington Stanley

-In July 2016 he joined Accrington Stanley on a one-year deal.
-In August 2016 he made his debut for Stanley in the EFL Cup against Burnley coming off the bench in the 83rd minute for Billy Kee.
-He made his league debut for them against Morecambe coming off the bench in the 82nd minute for Shay McCartan.
-He scored his first goal for Accrington in a 1–0 win over Portsmouth on 17 September 2016.
+On 21 July 2016, he joined Accrington Stanley on a one-year deal.
+He made his debut for Stanley in the club's 1–0 EFL Cup victory against Burnley on 24 August, coming off the bench in the 83rd minute for Billy Kee.
+He made his Football League debut, and first league appearance for Accrington, against Morecambe on 27 August, coming off the bench in the 82nd minute for Shay McCartan.
+He scored his first goal for the club in a 1–0 win over Portsmouth on 17 September.

-Lacey's contract with Accrington was terminated on 5 May 2017 after he admitted a breach of anti-doping regulations.
+On 5 May 2017, Accrington announced they had terminated Lacey's contract after he admitted to a breach of anti-doping regulations.
 He had been given a 14-month ban by the Football Association having tested positive for benzoylecgonine, a metabolite of cocaine, following a game against Hartlepool United the previous November.

 One month after his contract was terminated, Lacey was arrested at Glastonbury Festival in possession of 20.3 grams of cocaine, 16.8 grams of MDMA, and £520 in counterfeit £20 notes.
-He pleaded guilty to two counts of possessing a controlled substance, and passing as genuine an item which he knew to be a counterfeit.
-In July 2017 he was sentenced to 16 months in prison.
+He pleaded guilty to two counts of possessing a controlled substance, and passing an item as genuine which he knew to be a counterfeit.
+He was sentenced to 16 months in prison in July 2017.